Alliedium/arch-network-isolator/README.md

 That means that if some Docker container can start a new connection and `iptables` should allow responses to arrive back into the container, that is previously initiated and accepted exchanges bypass rule checking not only for `INPUT`, but also for `DOCKER-USER` chain.

-To summirize, we have shown that [Arch Network Isolator](https://github.com/Alliedium/arch-network-isolator) combines rich functionality and safety (in terms of both networking and being causious when making changes to system configurations) while remaining very easy to use.
+To summarize, we have shown that [Arch Network Isolator](https://github.com/Alliedium/arch-network-isolator) combines rich functionality and safety (in terms of both networking and being cautious when making changes to system configurations) while remaining very easy to use.

 ### Links